chingh20/EatUp/README.md

 **Timeline of Implementations**

-Features to be completed by end of May:
+Features completed by end of June:

 Login page
 - “Reset Password” function where a link will be sent to the user’s email to change their password.
 - Email and password used to log into user account
 - Only verified accounts can log in.
+- Logout Function

 Home page